taarifa/djangorifa/docs/source/start/installation.rst

 .. code-block:: bash

   # To run it first change to the postgres user.
-Make sure you have installed postgis before doing this!
+Make sure you have installed
+  # postgis before doing this!
-  # The script will prompt you for a password, use whatever you put in the settings.py file.
+  # The script will prompt you for a password, which you will later need to
+  # update in local_settings.py
   $ sudo su - postgres
   $ cd /my/git/projects/djangorifa
   $ ./install_database.sh